 Jason was excited to mark World Book Day by reading What Can You See? to three classes of reception year children at an infant school in Northwest London.
 The children enjoyed joining in, pointing to the pictures and finding objects in the book that matched their World Book Day costumes.

-Jason joined local traders, musicians and volunteers at the Clitterhouse Farm Winter Fair, reading his books both privately to passers-by and publicly when the PR system became available!
+Jason joined local traders and musicians at the Clitterhouse Farm Winter Fair, reading his books both privately to passers-by and publicly once the PR system was available!
 Together with the food, drink and braziers, they all brought warmth to a very chilly December evening.

 Friday 11th November